 Shoulder Dystocia and Erb’s Palsy

-Shoulder dystocia and Erb’s palsy are two birth injuries commonly caused by physical damage.
+Erb’s palsy is a birth injury commonly caused by physical damage.
 Often, these birth injuries occur when a medical professional pulls or twists an infant too hard during the birthing process and damages the child’s brachial plexus nerves—sometimes permanently.

 Once a medical professional recognizes shoulder dystocia, they should take certain precautions to release the stuck shoulder.
 Such measures may include: